a419625887/HALM/README.md

 ```
 python halm.py
 ```
 The results can be then found in `Output` folder.
-Run the following command to visualize the results:
+Run the following command to visualize the input data and results:
 ```
 python visualization.py
 ```